-Anonymous asked: cute blog! what are you most scared of?
+Anonymous said: cute blog! what are you most scared of?
 XO

 Haha lots and lots of things.
 Rats, mice, frogs, sharks, worms, insects, needles, the dark to a certain extent, caves, igniting flames, etc. etc. Right now?
 Getting my wisdom teeth yanked out.
 But probably my biggest fear at the moment is not being able to go on an exchange to Italy next year.
 It’s what I worry about most too.
 So much stuff to consider, so much stuff to sort out.
 All I know is that not being able to go would break my heart.

-g-reenwichv-illage asked: do you know any other good blogs like urs? :)
+g-reenwichv-illage said: do you know any other good blogs like urs? :)

 Hi!
 I’m not too clued up tumblr-wise on blogs, but I subscribe to all the Vogue, Elle, Harper’s Bazaar, Grazia, etc. websites, and they send some great links in their emails.
 Especially Vogue Italia. :) Hanneli Mustaparta also has a great personal fashion blog.
 In terms of design and architecture; check out the Contemporist, ArchDaily, and Trendland.
 ArtDaily and the German TV channel Deutsch Welle’s Euromaxx/Arts.21 are great for a global perspective on art.

-Anonymous asked: what inspired Emil Nodle to paint Wildly Dancing Children
+Anonymous said: what inspired Emil Nodle to paint Wildly Dancing Children

 Haha random question… Emil Nolde’s art career is sort of divided into two periods - pre-war and post-war.
 Wildly Dancing Children was painted quite early on, and is reflective of the artist’s love of nature and the lively, innocent lifestyle of the times.
 However, as the war approached, his art became more and more dark and the carefree atmosphere of paintings such as this were lost.
 Although Nolde had actually been a Nazi supporter at the beginning, they were against Modernist art, and confiscated his works and displayed them with other ‘degenerate’ art.
 He was actually not allowed to paint, but did so anyway in secret.
 Although it doesn’t seem particularly conceptual, Wildly Dancing Children is an important work in that, when compared to his later works, there is a distinct difference in tone and subject, revealing the strong influence the war had on artists such as Nolde and the others in the Die Brucke and Der Blaue Reiter groups.